CumulusNetworks/docs/content/cumulus-linux-519/Layer-3/Protocol-Independent-Multicast-PIM.md

 cumulus@switch:~$ nv set router policy prefix-list MyCustomSSMrange rule 10 action permit
 ```

 Apply the custom prefix list.
 This example uses the `default` VRF.
-If your configuration uses a different VRF for PIM, replace `vrf default` with the appropriate VRF name (for example, `vrf RED`):
+If your configuration uses a different VRF for PIM, replace `vrf default` with the appropriate VRF name in the NVUE commands (for example, `vrf RED`), and run `router pim vrf RED` instead of `router pim` in the vtysh commands:

 ```
 cumulus@switch:~$ nv set vrf default router pim address-family ipv4 ssm-prefix-list MyCustomSSMrange